 There, in a new body and a new place, God is going to make everything right.
-He'll show you all the "whys" and "hows;" that is, why things had to happen the way they did, along with how He used your faith to do might things, most of which you were probably unaware.
+He'll show you all the "whys" things had to happen, along with all the "hows" He used your faith to do mighty things, most of which you were probably unaware.

 This appointment with God is not a patronizing pat on the head, with a "there, there, dry those tears."
 That would be an unreasonable demand.
-Instead, it's a detailed explanation of all we didn't understand on earth but had to suffer through.
+Instead it's a detailed explanation of all we didn't understand on earth but had to suffer through.
 It has to be, otherwise our tears would never dry.
-They might pause for a moment, but they would return, along with resentment for unresolved heartaches.
+They might halt for a moment, but they would return, along with resentment for unresolved heartaches.